Refuge room: the solution for your hypersensitive child?

 Social withdrawal, school difficulties, sensory overload

-Note: Sensory hypersensitivity affects 16% of children aged 7 to 11 and 5% of those under 7 (data not medically diagnosed).
-This temperament trait, influenced by the environment, can generate various stress responses (fight, flight, or freeze) in the face of overload.
+Note: Sensory hypersensitivity affects 16% of children aged 7 to 11 and 5% of those under 7 (non-medically diagnosed data).
+This temperament trait, influenced by environment, can generate various stress responses (fight, flight, or freeze) when facing overload.

 The orchid child theory compares these unique temperaments to a delicate flower.
 Like the plant, they require special care.
-A caring environment transforms their sensitivity into strength, promoting flourishing and confidence.
+A nurturing environment transforms their sensitivity into strength, fostering growth and confidence.

 Daily challenges and situations to anticipate

 Transition moments are often sources of stress.
-Waking up, ending an activity, or bedtime can provoke intense reactions if not well prepared in advance.
+Waking up, ending an activity, or bedtime can trigger intense reactions if poorly prepared in advance.

 Warn the child of changes with visual tools (clock, pictograms).
 Explain routine modifications.
-Allow them to choose between two options to offer a sense of control.
-Maintain soothing rituals to facilitate transitions.
+Allow them to choose between two options to provide a sense of control.
+Maintain calming rituals to facilitate transitions.

-The protective cocoon: creating a soothing refuge in the bedroom
+The protective cocoon: creating a calming refuge in the bedroom

 This is a space designed to reduce aggressive stimuli.
-This refuge offers calm and security to the hypersensitive child, allowing them to refocus during sensory or emotional overloads.
+This refuge offers calm and security to hypersensitive children, allowing them to refocus during sensory or emotional overload.

-How to create an ideal cocoon space with Chambrekids?
+How to create an ideal cozy space with Chambrekids?

-A soothing space favors simplicity, clarity, and reduced stimuli.
-Integrated storage and soft shapes promote a serene environment for the hypersensitive child.
+A calming space prioritizes simplicity, clarity, and reduced stimuli.
+Integrated storage and soft shapes promote a serene environment for hypersensitive children.

 Chambrekids offers eco-designed solutions that combine functionality and gentleness.
-The wooden bedrooms illustrate this approach, with clean lines and natural materials that limit sensory aggressions while adapting to the child's growth.
+The wooden bedrooms illustrate this approach, with clean lines and natural materials that limit sensory aggression while adapting to the child's growth.

 Create a sensory cocoon with the cabin bed

-Enclosed furniture like cabins or enveloping armchairs create a physical refuge.
+Enclosed furniture like cabins or enveloping chairs create a physical refuge.
 The cabin bed offers an intimate space where the child feels safe.

 Integrate these elements into the cocoon: